World Cup 2022: Dates, draw, schedule, kick-off times, final for Qatar tournament

 UEFA and Intercontinental play-offs:

-"I think whatever happens, there'll be debate for and against whatever England have to face!"

-Portugal qualified for the World Cup after beating North Macedonia in the final of Path C after Italy crashed out in the semi-finals while Sweden were defeated by Poland, who were given a bye in their semi-final against Russia.

-But because Scotland and Wales have been pitched in the same path, it means Scotland and Wales will play each other for a place at next year's World Cup if Scotland progress past Ukraine in their delayed play-off semi-final.
-Wales reached the final after defeating Austria.
+Because Scotland and Wales have been pitched in the same path, it means Scotland and Wales will play each other for a place at next year's World Cup if Scotland progress past Ukraine in their delayed play-off semi-final.

-Wales must wait until June to learn their fate in their playoff final due to Scotland vs Ukraine being postponed until then.

-The intercontinental play-offs will be contested on 13-14 June in Qatar, with the AFC representative facing the CONMEBOL representative and the Concacaf representative taking on the OFC representative.

 The 2022 World Cup will feature 32 teams in eight groups of four.